Florida's 13,147 new cases among highest in 5 months; deaths rise by 121

 LONG-TERM CARE

-Thirty-eight percent of the deaths, 7,970, are residents and staff of long-term care with increase of 20 in data through Wednesday.
-Palm Beach County is second at 808 with a rise of 2.
-Miami-Dade leads with 896.
+Thirty-eight percent of the deaths, 8,021, are residents and staff of long-term care with increase of 51.
+Palm Beach County is second at 813 with a rise of 5.
+Miami-Dade leads with 900.

 NATION